-Scones are an essential for afternoon tea!
-For this week’s Tea for Tuesdays feature, I’m making almond poppy seed scones.
-Moist, dense, crumbly, and not overly sweet, they’re a unique variation on the more common lemon poppy seed combination.
+Moist, dense, crumbly, and not overly sweet, these almond poppy seed scones are a unique variation on the more common lemon poppy seed combination.
 Visit the Afternoon Tea homepage here.

 If you’ve ever had an afternoon tea, or even a cream tea, you know that scones are a non-negotiable on the menu.
 A good scone is the foundation of the spread.

 You may have finger sandwiches or mini quiches, petits fours or truffles, madeleines or biscotti, but you know there will always, always be a scone.
 And along with it, probably some cream, jam, and curd.

 Since I love tea, I guess it’s sort of a given that I love scones.
 That’s why it’s actually my third scone recipe on the blog, after my Earl Grey scones with rose and lavender icings and cardamom orange scones with orange glaze.

 Scones are great as well because you don’t have to make them for a special occasion — they’re just as good for a weekend brunch or a weekday grab-and-go breakfast as they are for an elegant afternoon tea.

 Today’s recipe is for almond poppy seed scones.
 Now, if most people were to fill in the blank, _________ poppy seed scones/muffins/cake, they would write “lemon.”